Margaret Kennedy-Dygas, Dean

 Students accepted to Ohio University are admitted as B.A. majors.
 A portfolio is required of incoming freshmen only for talent scholarship consideration and must be submitted online.
 Contact the School of Art + Design for portfolio submission dates.

-Admission to a specific B.F.A. major in studio art (with a concentration in ceramics, painting + drawing, photography + integrated media, printmaking or sculpture + expanded practice) or graphic design requires a review of portfolio or application materials which occurs at the end of the sophomore year.
+Admission to a specific B.F.A. major in studio art (with a concentration in ceramics, painting, photography, printmaking or sculpture) or graphic design requires a review of portfolio or application materials which occurs at the end of the sophomore year.